 Third party processors: We may use third party platforms and processors to deliver newsletters, process applications, event registrations, tickets or publication sales, payments, surveys and feedback, and any request to update your data contact preferences.
 In using these third parties, we are pursuing our legitimate interest to use third party technology to achieve greater efficiency within our organisation.
 To balance our interests against yours, we enter into legally binding contractual arrangements with these third parties and take steps to ensure these third parties maintain appropriate technical and organisational measures to keep your personal information secure.

 Feedback and surveys: If you agree to give us feedback or complete a survey, we will use the information to improve our work and activities.
-We usually use Alchemer or Explori to process surveys, and they only process your information on our instructions.
+We usually use Alchemer to process surveys, and they only process your information on our instructions.

 *Please note that no personal identifiable information is collected as part of the event feedback survey process.

 Research: If you agree to take part in any research we will use your information for the purpose of that research project or programme.
 Full details of how your personal information will be used will be given to you at the time you agree to participate; this could include to inform the development of a new prize, project, programme or other initiative, being incorporated into reports or other research outcomes, and may include being publicly displayed on web pages relating to the particular research project or programme.

 For all kinds of information collected: Please make sure that all personal details you provide are accurate and up to date, and let us know about any changes.
 Please get consent first before giving us anyone else’s information.

 The nature of Nesta’s work means we often work in partnership with other organisations, however, we will not share your information with any other organisation unless we have your permission first, or we have a legitimate interest or legal requirement to do so (see section 5 below).